-The latest NCCHE models are all of 64bit, and modularized:
+The latest NCCHE models are all 64-bit and modularized:

 CCHE2D-FLW, CHE2D-FLOOD, CCHE2D-SED, CCHE2D-CHEM, CCHE2D-WQ, CCHE2D-COAST

-they can also be used at no cost through collaborative research with NCCHE.
-Test models with limitations can be downloaded form this site.
+They can also be used at no cost through collaborative research with NCCHE.
+Test models with limitations can be downloaded from this site.

 Special note regarding CCHE2D and CCHE3D: For many years, CCHE2D has been made available to the public free of charge.
 During this time, thousands of users have downloaded and applied this basic model for free surface flows and sediment transport studies.
 We are pleased that this model has benefited the research, development and engineering applications of so many.
 Going forward, this free basic model will no longer be supported, due to the high costs associated with its development, maintenance and support obligations.